HerrSubset/util-scripts-skeleton/README.md

  * `scripts-reconfigure` will re-run the installation, allowing you to modify the variables you've set.

- * `scripts-upgrade` is still unimplemented.
-In the future it should allow you to upgrade all your scripts when other users have pushed changes to your git remote.
+ * `scripts-upgrade` upgrades all your scripts by pulling new changes from the git remote and running scripts-reconfigure.

  * `p` is a simple example script that was added to the skeleton.
 The installation will prompt you for the